wdmcquinn/100-days-of-code/log.md

 ### R1D61

+More work on Simon Game.

+### R1D62

 I finished my Simon game today along with the front end portion of freecode camp and recieved my front end certificate.

+### R1D63

+Started working on the backend section of Free Code Camp

+### R1D64

+Sterted the node section of Free Code Camp.
+Started with how-to-npm.

+### R1D65

+I Finished up the first node challenge on Free Code Camp and moved to the next on.
+Got about 3 steps done and 10 to go.